-This artist makes bootlegs of all your favorite artworks
+This artist makes bootlegs of all your favourite artworks

 Eric Doeringer's reimagined Warhol and Wool pieces comment on the exclusivity of the art world.

 Photo courtesy of Eric Doeringer.

 The wall of Eric Doeringer’s Brooklyn studio is covered with Andy Warhol’s Campbell’s soup cans and silkscreened Flowers, Jasper Johns’ spirited American Flag, and and Ellsworth Kelley's abstract Green Blue Red shapes.
 Or at least it seems so until a closer examination reveals the charming imperfections in the artworks.
 This is because they’re not the originals, which go for millions of dollars at auction, but Doeringer’s own copies, or "bootlegs" of highly-recognizable pieces.

 Doeringer started the series in the early 2000s, after moving to New York and being inspired by the vendors on Canal Street, who famously sell knockoff Louis Vuitton and Chanel handbags.
 Much like a designer bag, a painting from one of the art world’s biggest names can come with a hefty price tag.
 So, Doeringer set out to make unauthorized copies of some of the most desired artworks out there, which he’s sold for less on the streets of Chelsea, outside galleries featuring the very artists he’s bootlegged, and at shows and fairs worldwide.

 “With the bootlegs, I had this idea that I was going to make these things that are cheap, like a knockoff of these luxury goods,” Doeringer says.
 “But I think over the years I became more interested in these questions of ownership, authenticity, and originality.”